nasa-jpl/autoRIFT/README.md

 * novel nested grid design allows chip size progressively increase iteratively where a smaller chip size failed
 * a light interpolation is done to fill the missing (unreliable) chip displacement results using median filtering and bicubic-mode interpolation (that can remove pixel discrepancy when using other modes) and an interpolation mask is returned
 * the core displacement estimator (normalized cross correlation) and image pre-processing call OpenCV's Python and/or C++ functions for efficiency
-* sub-pixel displacement estimation using a fast Gaussian pyramid upsampling algorithm that is robust to sub-pixel locking; the intelligent selection of oversampling ratio is also supported that is chip size-dependent for a tradeoff between efficiency and accuracy
+* sub-pixel displacement estimation using a fast Gaussian pyramid upsampling algorithm that is robust to sub-pixel locking; the intelligent (chip size-dependent) selection of oversampling ratio is also supported for a tradeoff between efficiency and accuracy
 * the current version can be installed with the ISCE software (that supports both Cartesian and radar coordinates) or as a standalone Python module (Cartesian coordinates only)
 * when used in combination with the Geogrid Python module (https://github.com/leiyangleon/Geogrid), autoRIFT can be used for feature tracking between image pair over a grid defined in an arbitrary geographic Cartesian (northing/easting) coordinate projection
 * when the grid is provided in geographic Cartesian (northing/easting) coordinates, outputs are returned in geocoded GeoTIFF image file format with the same EPSG projection code as input search grid